Taxonomy and Botany of Jane Magnolia

 What's in a Name?

 Why is this shrub named 'Jane' magnolia?
 Well, plant developers have often been hard-pressed to come up with names for new plants.
 In this case, they got lucky.
-Jane magnolia is part of a series (affectionately dubbed "Little Girl"), consisting of eight sisters.
+Jane magnolia is part of a series (called "Little Girl"), made up of eight sisters.
 So all the plant namers had to do was come up with eight girls' names.
 Easy, right?
 The other seven are:

-Jane magnolia is not necessarily an anomaly in this regard.
-It is not unusual for flowers to be at their showiest when not fully opened.
-I have the same opinion regarding tulips and several other flowers, including:
+It is not rare for flowers to be at their showiest when not fully opened.
+Some gardeners have the same opinion regarding several other flowers, including:

 When to Plant Jane Magnolia and How to Care for It

-To fertilize, I spread compost around mine in spring and water it in.
-Then, in early fall, I use a fertilizer geared to acid-loving plants, such as Holly Tone.
+To fertilize, you can spread compost around your bush in spring and water it in.
+Then, in early fall, use a fertilizer geared to acid-loving plants, such as Holly Tone.

-The genus to which this shrub belongs is not without its share of problems for growers.
+The genus to which this shrub belongs is not without its share of problems for growers: The challenges of magnolia care are many.
 For example, you may have to deal with: